Compare New Customer Free Bet Welcome Offers

 Which sports can free bets be used on?

 Free bets and promotional offers are available for a broad range of sports and leagues.
 You only need to look at our free bets list to see the diversity of bet types and markets available.
-More often than not however, free bets will be available for popular upcoming sporting events, particularly Premier League and Champions League matches, as well as Tennis Grand Slams and major US sporting events such as the Super Bowl and NBA Finals.
+More often than not however, free bets will be available for popular upcoming sports betting events, particularly Premier League and UEFA Champions League matches, as well as Tennis Grand Slams and major US sporting events such as the Super Bowl and NBA Finals.

 Which betting markets can free bets be used on?